inspec/inspec-habitat/docs/resources/habitat_package.md

 ### release

-String.
+`String`.
 The release number of the package, as assigned by the packager.
 These values are always strings, but are 14-digit timestamps.
 See also [version](#version).

 ```ruby
 describe habitat_package(origin: 'core', name: 'httpd') do